-The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts in the financial statements.
-Management continually evaluates its judgements and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses.
-Management bases its judgements, estimates and assumptions on historical experience and on other various factors, including expectations of future events, management believes to be reasonable under the circumstances.
+The preparation of the financial statements requires judgements, estimates and assumptions to be made that affect the reported amounts in the financial statements.
+Judgements and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses are required to be continually evaluated.
+Judgements, estimates and assumptions are based on historical experience and other various factors including expectations of future events that are believed to be reasonable under the circumstances.
 There are no critical accounting judgements, estimates and assumptions that are likely to affect the current or future financial years.